 Short Eared Owl & Snowy Owl

-This venue has two new Owls for 2016.
+This venue has had two new Owls from 2016 onwards.
 The addition of these two species now means that our venue has become one of the very few places in the UK to have all the British Owl species.
 Providing there are no health issues with his birds, we will have access to each of these Owls for our day’s photography.
 Short Eared Owls live in the wild just a few miles from our venue.
 It will be really special to photograph one of these hard-to-find Owls in its natural habitat.

 We will drive to another location where we can photograph a Buzzard in completely natural surroundings.
 We will put him on some tall gorse bushes that have a stunning backdrop of Scots Pine trees behind.
 Our session with the Buzzard will finish with it feeding on a dead rabbit or something similar.
 Great care will be taken throughout each session to hide the jesses from view.
 This bird will also fly for us in the afternoon.

 We will take this Owl to yet another location en route to the waterfall.
 We will place him in various natural habitat in and around some young Spruce trees.
 He sits in various situations on both branches and dry stone walls.
 He really seems to enjoy showing us different poses and is quite a character.
 Sometimes he stands really tall and thin.
 Other times he is more squat and wide.
 His eyeballs vary from being quite small to sometimes being large and wide.
 Once again, bird will fly for us in the afternoon.

 The Tawny Owl is a real joy to photograph.
 We will choose some natural habitat to get you some “in the wild” photos.
 We may place him on some of the taller branches covered with lichens or perhaps on the lower ones that are bedecked with mosses.
 Either way, he is a stunning subject to work with.